ProvenanceWidgets/provenance-widgets-starter/TASK.md

 ### Housekeeping
-5. As you are working with the ProvenanceWidgets and this starter-app, please keep noting down any kind of feedback that you feel can help us improve the library.
-It could be bugs, feature requests, happy moments, enhancements, anything.
-You can keep noting these inside [FEEDBACK.md](./FEEDBACK.md).
+5. Fork the repository and add us (arpitnarechania and kausko) as collaborators.
+This will help us assist you with problems/issues that you may encounter.
 6. Keep committing your changes often.
 We don't want you to lose your progress.
-7. Once you feel that you have accomplished the task, email us, and we will schedule the final 25-minute interview wherein we will go through your developed application and also your feedback.
+7. As you are working with the ProvenanceWidgets and this starter-app, please keep noting down any kind of feedback that you feel can help us improve the library.
+It could be bugs, feature requests, happy moments, enhancements, anything.
+You can keep noting these inside [FEEDBACK.md](./FEEDBACK.md).
-8. ...Enjoy, again!
+8. Once you feel that you have accomplished the task, email us, and we will schedule the final 25-minute interview wherein we will go through your developed application and also your feedback.

 ### Bonus